ikim025/rshell/README.md

 #How to use
 ---
+* you must enable c11 in order to run rshell
+* in UCR computer, you can
+* source /opt/rh/devtoolset-2/enable
+* previously before the actually program
 * In order to end the project, you must press CONTROL + C
 * Example code is included